comp1100/comp1100.github.io/_sources/workshops/Week_2_team_dynamics.md

 Your task:
 - [ ]  Write an agenda for your next team meeting.
 Follow the structure from the section on the [universal meeting structure](sec:agenda-structure).
-- [ ]  Show your legend your agenda, and they will give feedback on what works and what doesn't.
+- [ ]  Show your Legend your agenda, and they will give feedback on what works and what doesn't.
 - [ ]  Refine your agenda based on the feedback.
 - [ ]  Outside of the class, hold the meeting!